 Ligament Injury – Knee ligament injuries in Singapore can occur as a result of trauma such as car accidents or sports injuries.
 The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) are the most commonly injured knee ligaments due to overextension or torn tissues that contribute to knee pain when running or twisting the legs.
 A knee ligament tear may result in a popping sound in the knee, pain, swelling, and instability in the knee joint.

-Cartilage Injury – A cartilage injury can be caused by a forceful impact on the joints such as sudden twisting, excessive wear and tear, or poor alignment of the knee joints.
+Cartilage Injury – The articular cartilage acts as a shock absorber for the bones and enables them to move smoothly against one another.
+However, it may become damaged when there is excessive strain on the joints, which may be caused by sudden twisting, wear and tear, or poor alignment of the joints.
 An injury to the cartilage may result in a locking, cracking, or popping sensation when bending, pain and tenderness, and limited mobility.

-Patellar Instability – Patellar instability refers to the movement of the patella (kneecap) outside the groove at the end of the femur (thighbone).
-Instability of the patella is characterized by knee pain when running, swelling, stiffness, and difficulty walking, in addition to the appearance of a noticeable deformity.
+Patellar Instability – Patellar instability refers to the movement of the patella (kneecap) outside the groove at the end of the femur (thigh bone).
+In a healthy knee, the femoral groove, a V-shaped notch on the kneecap, glides up and down when the knee is bent or straightened.
+However, patients with patellar instability have an unstable kneecap that does not track properly in the groove.
+The instability of the patella is often accompanied by pain and swelling, in addition to the appearance of a noticeable deformity.

 Knee joint pain treatments vary based on the type and severity of the knee condition.
 Some knee injury treatments in Singapore include:

-RICE Method – For mild to moderate cases, resting for a few days, icing affected areas, compressing with an elastic bandage and elevating when sitting or lying down may be an effective (if not initial) knee joint pain treatment in Singapore.
+RICE Method – For mild to moderate cases, resting for a few days, icing affected areas, compressing with an elastic bandage and elevating when sitting or lying down may be an effective (if not initial) knee joint pain treatment.
+This helps reduce swelling, relieve pain, and facilitate the healing of strains, sprains, and other minor ligament injuries.

-Injections – Knee pain treatment involves injecting medications such as corticosteroids and lubricants directly into the knee joint to alleviate inflammation and pain.
+Injections – Knee pain treatment involves injecting medications such as corticosteroids and lubricants directly into the knee joint to alleviate inflammation and pain commonly caused by osteoarthritis.

-Total and Partial Knee Replacement – A Singapore knee surgeon may recommend surgery such as total or partial knee replacement as a form of knee injury treatment for serious cases.
+Total and Partial Knee Replacement – A Singapore knee surgeon may recommend surgery such as total or partial knee replacement as a form of knee injury treatment for serious cases like severe osteoarthritis or joint damage.
 With a partial knee replacement, a knee surgeon replaces only the most damaged part of the knee with plastic and metal components.
 Meanwhile, a total knee cap replacement in Singapore replaces the damaged bones and cartilage on the kneecap with artificial joints that are made from metal alloys or high-grade plastic.

 Robotic Surgery – With the help of advanced knee replacement technology, knee doctors in Singapore are able to perform knee surgery with the assistance of a robotic surgical system, which is significantly more precise.